srfoster/ai-is-here/README.md

   - Make better homepage

 UI/UX
-* OutOfCredits is a bit ugly on the homepage
-  - Make it more of a "Welcome" "Please enter credits" feel
   - Consider: Running low on credits message...
-  - Make it display your current number of credits (possibly show a progress bar somewhere?)
-* Can we prevent invites from going to spam?

 11/12/2024:
   - Tons of features over the past few sessions.
 Access Key management